PeteCookson/Poddly/README.md

 ## **UX**
 ## **Strategy**
 ---
-The main aim of the website is to provide a free-to-use podcast resource, which allows the **user** to add podcast suggestions to the site so it can be viewed by other **users**, browse and search for new podcasts, amend and delete their own suggestions and comments.
+The main aim of the website is to provide a free-to-use podcast resource, which allows the **user** to add podcast suggestions to the site so it can be viewed by other **users**, browse and search for new podcasts, amend and delete their own suggestions.
 Information presented is clear, intuitive, easy to use.

-- To allow the growth of a recipe database for the **user** and by the **user**.
+- To allow the growth of a podcast database for the **user** and by the **user**.
-- To allow the **site owner** to encourage the **user** to purchase the cookbooks highlighted on the Bookshop page by directing them to the appropriate Amazon site.
+- To allow the **site owner** to encourage the **user** to engage in recomemnding podcasts and leaving comments and feedback on other users recommended podcasts.
 #### **Site Owner Goals**
 1. To create an easy to use platform that is intuitive in design, responsive and easy to navigate.
 2. Implement CRUD (Create, Read, Update, Delete) functionality, allowing users to add, edit and delete their podcast recommendations.